D3C2-Net: Dual-Domain Deep Convolutional Coding Network for Compressive Sensing: Introduction

-Mathematically, given the original vectorized image $\x\in\R^{N}$ and a sampling matrix $\bPhi\in\R^{M\times N}$, the CS measurement of $\x$, denoted by $\y\in\R^{M}$ is formulated as $\y=\bPhi\x+\n$, where $\n$ is the additive white Gaussian noise (AWGN) with standard deviation $\sigma$ ($\sigma=0$ indicates ``noiseless'').
-The purpose of CS reconstruction is to infer $\x$ from its obtained $\y$.
-Considering $M\ll N$, CS is a typical ill-posed inverse problem, whereby the CS ratio (sampling rate) is defined as $\gamma = {M}/{N}$.
-Generally, conventional model-based CS methods reconstruct the latent clean image $\x$ by solving the following optimization problem:
+Mathematically, given the original vectorized image $\x\in\R^{N}$ and a sampling matrix $\bPhi\in\R^{M\times N}$, the observation process is formulated as $\y=\bPhi\x+\n \in\R^{M}$, where $\n$ is the additive white Gaussian noise (AWGN) with standard deviation (or noise level) $\sigma$.
+Recovering $\x$ from the obtained $\y$ is a typical ill-posed inverse problem due to the common setup of $M\ll N$, and the CS ratio (or sampling rate) is defined as $\gamma = {M}/{N}$.
+Generally, traditional model-based approaches reconstruct the latent clean $\x$ by solving the following optimization problem:

-where $\phi(\cdot)$ denotes a prior-regularized term with $\lambda$ being the regularization parameter.
-For traditional CS methods~\cite{zhang2014group, zhang2014image, kim2010compressed, zhao2018cream, metzler2016denoising}, the prior term is usually hand-crafted sparsifying operator corresponding to some pre-defined transform basis, such as wavelet and discrete cosine transform (DCT)~\cite{zhao2014image, zhao2016video}.
-Although these model-based methods enjoy the advantages of interpretability and strong convergence guarantees, they inevitably suffer from high computational complexity and the difficulty of choosing optimal transforms and hyper-parameters~\cite{zhao2016nonconvex, zhao2016compressive}.
+Here, $\hat{\x} \in \R^{N}$ denotes the reconstructed result, while $\lambda\phi(\x)$ represents an image prior term with a regularization parameter $\lambda \in \R^{+}$.
+In the case of sparsity-based traditional methods \cite{zhang2014group, zhang2014image, chen2022image}, $\lambda\phi(\mathbf{x})$ is often designed manually using some pre-defined sparsifying bases, such as the classic wavelet basis and discrete cosine transform (DCT) \cite{zhao2014image} basis.
+While these model-based techniques offer interpretability and strong convergence guarantees, they suffer from high computational complexity and the challenge of selecting optimal hyper-parameters \cite{zhao2016nonconvex}.